CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 As described in the article, there is 3 datasets in this study.

-* 10x_190712_m_moFluMemB : 10x 5’ scRNA-Seq on single-cell suspensions from spleen, lymph nodes and lungs with enzymatic digestion of lung tissue at 37°C with 10x 5’ scRNA-Seq library preparation.
+* 10x_190712_m_moFluMemB : 10x 5’ scRNA-Seq on single-cell suspensions from spleen, lymph nodes and lungs with enzymatic digestion of lung tissue at 37°C.
-* 10x_191105_m_moFluMemB :  : 10x 5’ scRNA-Seq on single-cell suspensions from spleen, lymph nodes and lungs with mechanical dissociation of lung tissue at 4°C 10x 5’ scRNA-Seq library preparation.
+* 10x_191105_m_moFluMemB :  : 10x 5’ scRNA-Seq on single-cell suspensions from spleen, lymph nodes and lungs with mechanical dissociation of lung tissue at 4°C.
 * custom_201216_m_moFluMemB : FB5P-seq protocol (Attaf et al., 2020) on single-cell suspensions from lungs with enzymatic digestion, and stained with a panel of antibodies for identifying subsets of

-When downloading the code and data, you will obtains 3 sub-folders with names as below:
+When downloading the code and data (see below), you will obtains 3 sub-folders with names as below:

 ```
     moFluMemB